 Tenant referencing is often a condition of rent guarantee insurance.

-There’s still plenty to do once you’ve found a tenant, including drawing up the tenancy agreement, protecting your tenant’s deposit, and providing a clear inventory list.
+There’s still plenty to do once you’ve found a tenant, including drawing up the tenancy agreement, protecting your tenant’s deposit, and providing a clear inventory list for rental property

 Arrange a tenancy agreement

 The tenancy agreement is a legally binding document that sets out the terms under which you rent your property, which must be signed by both parties.